oliveyatio/Final-Projet/README.md

 Additionally, a stacking ensemble was used to combine the strengths of these models and create a meta-model for improved performance.

 # Results
-The best-performing model was the SVM model, achieving an accuracy of 99.93%.
+The best-performing model was the SVM model  optimized with the Best hyperparameters found :  {'C': 100, 'gamma': 'scale', 'kernel': 'linear'}, achieving an accuracy of 99.93%.
 The stacking model performed slightly below this, with an accuracy of 99.88%, but is still considered a robust solution due to its ability to leverage multiple models.

 Model            Performance:
 Model	         Accuracy